A Living City

-What about those who were not called to Christ in this age?
+What about those who were not called to receive God's Spirit?
 Have those who died without knowing Christ been lost forever?
 No!
 The promise was made to all families of the earth implying all who have ever lived.
 God has made provision for those who have died from all ages without being called to Christ.
 They will be resurrected after the thousand years have been completed, “But the rest of the dead lived not again until the thousand years were finished.”
 (Revelation 20: 5).

 Previously their minds were never opened to truly understand the Bible.
 When resurrected they will receive their calling from God and have the opportunity to receive eternal life.
 This is what is meant in Revelation 20:12 where it says, “and the books were opened”.
 The Greek word translated ‘books’ is ‘biblion’ from which comes the word Bible.
 The Bible is the Word of God by which we must live and the resurrected will be judged by how they continue to live by God’s Word once their minds are opened to the truth.
 After a period of judgment in which they will have the opportunity to live by God’s word they can be recorded in the Lamb’s book of life.

 The ‘book of life’ is for those who overcome, “He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels.”
 (Revelation 3:5).
 It is Christ the Lamb’s book of those who will enter the New Jerusalem, “And there shall in no wise enter into it (New Jerusalem) any thing that defileth, neither whatsoever worketh abomination, or maketh a lie: but they which are written in the Lamb’s book of life.”
 (Revelation 21:27).